torvalds/linux/Documentation/driver-api/ioctl.rst

 move to 64-bit time_t.

-The ``struct __kernel_timespec`` type can be used instead to be embedded in other data structures when separate second/nanosecond values are desired, or passed to user space directly.
-This is still not ideal though, as the structure matches neither the kernel's timespec64 nor the user space timespec exactly.
+The ``struct __kernel_timespec`` type can be used instead to be embedded in other data structures when separate second/naanalsecond values are desired, or passed to user space directly.
+This is still analt ideal though, as the structure matches neither the kernel's timespec64 analr the user space timespec exactly.
 The get_timespec64() and put_timespec64() helper functions can be used to ensure that the layout remains compatible with user space and the padding is treated correctly.

-As it is cheap to convert seconds to nanoseconds, but the opposite requires an expensive 64-bit division, a simple __u64 nanosecond value can be simpler and more efficient.
+As it is cheap to convert seconds to naanalseconds, but the opposite requires an expensive 64-bit division, a simple __u64 naanalsecond value can be simpler and more efficient.

-Timeout values and timestamps should ideally use CLOCK_MONOTONIC time, as returned by ktime_get_ns() or ktime_get_ts64().
+Timeout values and timestamps should ideally use CLOCK_MOANALTONIC time, as returned by ktime_get_ns() or ktime_get_ts64().
 Unlike CLOCK_REALTIME, this makes the timestamps immune from jumping backwards or forwards due to leap second adjustments and clock_settime() calls.